teagom/mr-robot/README.md

                             /backup/config_name/31_00h01m
                             /backup/config_name/31_12h01m

-    2   (True|False)
-                    Delete local or temporary backup after copy to remote server If log.err are not empty will be not dropped and a will be send a email to report error.
+    2   (True|False) Delete local or temporary backup after copy to remote server If log.err are not empty will be not dropped and a will be send a email to report error.
             Is possible to make backup two times, in the external HD and remote server, use False.

-                    [3] = '/media/usb-hd/  # full path to backup folder
-                    [40] = True            # copy to remote server

     3   (string) full path to backup folder
     4   (True|False) sendmail after finish backup